iedlaV2/RoSniffer/README.md

 # Roblox-server-search

-Search for most regions that have Roblox servers.
+Application to search for roblox servers in most regions.
+(Not every country has Roblox servers.)

 Uses Geolite Database for IP sorting.